 What’s an EP?
 And how is it different from an LP?
 This is a question that comes up all the time from aspiring musicians and fans alike, and the answer is not quite as simple as you might think!
 Let’s explore some of the differing qualities between EPs and LPs, the history behind these two album formats, and how they might help you if you’re looking to further your career in music.

 What’s the difference between an EP & LP album?

-As a fan or curious searcher, you want the quick answer.
-As anyone involved in the music industry, you're going to want to know the full details, because choosing to release an EP (a short album, basically) versus an LP (a full album) has everything to do with your budget, your marketing, and maximizing your revenue.
+As a casual fan or curious listener, you might just want the quick answer, but for anyone involved in the music industry, you’ll want all the details, because choosing whether to release an EP or an LP requires taking multiple factors into consideration, such as budget, time constraints, creative process and desired career trajectory.

-Let's get past the surface level stuff first so we’re all on the same page, and then we’ll talk about the nitty gritty and how you can take advantage of these two formats.
-EP's exist for a very tactical reason now, but it all started with vinyl records...
+We’ll take a closer look at that history, but let’s get past the surface-level stuff first so we’re all on the same page.
+Then we’ll get into the nitty-gritty and how you can take advantage of these two formats.
+Nowadays, EPs exist for a very tactical purpose, but it all started with vinyl records.

 What is an LP?